Who is Pete Hegseth? The Fox News anchor turned nominee for Defense secretary

 During his time on the air, Hegseth has shared his candid thoughts about American policies, with claims that the US is spending too much supporting Ukraine’s fight against Russia.
 He has also been an outspoken advocate for Israel.
 During an interview with The Jewish Press in 2016, he suggested both Israel’s founding as a nation-state and the US revolution against Great Britain represent “the story of God’s chosen people.”

-He’s also written several books for Fox’s publishing company, including The War on Warriors: Behind the Betrayal of the Men Who Keep Us Free, Battle for the American Mind: Uprooting a Century of Miseducation, and Modern Warriors: Real Stories from Real Heroes.
+He’s also written several books for Fox’s publishing company, including The War on Warriors: Behind the Betrayal of the Men Who Keep Us Free, which is centered on his time in the army.
+He also shared his candid thoughts about the country’s school system in Battle for the American Mind: Uprooting a Century of Miseducation, and featured a collection of stories from veterans in Modern Warriors: Real Stories from Real Heroes.

 The Fox News star was married twice before that, splitting from his first wife, Meredith Schwarz, in 2009, and divorcing his second wife, Samantha Deering, in 2017.
 Deering and Hegseth welcomed three children before their split.